-<span style=”font-weight: 400;”>The perfect ceiling light can really tie a room together (even more so than the perfect rug).
-But, installing one is no easy task, especially if you don’t have prior electrical experience.
-While we’re breaking down the steps to take to install a ceiling light, we do recommend that you only take on this task if you have prior knowledge and experience with electrical work.
+A ceiling light can really tie a room together, but installing one is no easy task.
+If you don’t have prior electrical experience, odds are this will be a true test of your DIY skills.
+While we’re breaking down the steps to install a ceiling light, we do recommend that you only take on this task if you have prior knowledge and experience with electrical work.
 It can be extremely dangerous if you don’t know what you’re doing, as well as tricky to make it work.

 If you need a ceiling light or any assistance with LED lighting, reach out to Electric City!
 Our team of experienced electricians has been around the block, and there isn’t a single electrical issue we can’t handle.